nodexo/upstream-proxy/README.md

 Upstream Proxy
 ==============

-Virtual host your apps: Upstream Proxy routes incoming requests - based on their host header - to Node.js apps in the backend.
+Route requests by hostname to Node.js apps.

 ### It works with all kinds of web traffic...